Portsmouth Direct line: Brighton and Chichester Railway, extending to Portsmouth

 The London and Brighton Railway had reached Shoreham-by-Sea (from Brighton) in 1844 and on 4 July the affiliated Brighton and Chichester Railway was authorised by the Brighton and Chichester Railway Act 1844 (7 & 8 Vict. lxvii) to extend from Shoreham to Chichester.
 While this was under construction, the Brighton and Chichester Railway obtained another act, the Railway from Portsmouth to Chichester Act 1845 (8 & 9 Vict. c. cxcix), on 8 August, to extend to Portsmouth.
 The Brighton company encouraged this, intending to get a share of the Portsmouth traffic.

 Two other routes had been promoted in the same parliamentary session; one was a Guildford, Chichester and Portsmouth Railway, intended to run from the Guildford Junction line and through Godalming and Midhurst to Chichester and Portsmouth.
 This proposal was supported by the LSWR, but was thrown out by Parliament.
 At the same time the London and Croydon Railway (L&CR) had authorisation for an Epsom branch from Croydon, to be worked on the atmospheric system, in which stationary engines exhausted air from a pipe laid between the rails; the leading carriage of trains carried a piston which ran in the tube, and the air pressure differential propelled the train.
-The L&CR now fostered a Direct London & Portsmouth Railway which would run from Epsom via Dorking and Godalming to Portsmouth.
+The L&CR now proposed a Direct London and Portsmouth Railway which would run from Epsom via Dorking and Godalming to Portsmouth.
 This too was unsuccessful in Parliament.

 The Portsmouth extension of the Chichester line ran along the coast to Havant, later the site of a junction with the Portsmouth Direct Line.
 It ran on to make a triangular junction; the northern spur ran to Cosham, there joining an LSWR spur from its Gosport branch, facing Bishopstoke (Eastleigh).
 The southern spur ran to Portsmouth, where there were two platform faces at a terminus on Commercial Road; the site later became Portsmouth & Southsea station.
 The junctions were Farlington Junction (east), Cosham Junction (west) and Portcreek Junction (south apex).
 From a point just west of Cosham station to Portsmouth was jointly owned by the LSWR and the Brighton and Chichester Railway (soon to be LBSCR); the Brighton and Chichester Railway owned the line from Cosham Junction and Portcreek Junction back to Chichester; and from west of Cosham to Fareham belonged to the LSWR.

 In 1846 the London, Brighton and South Coast Railway (LBSCR) was formed by the London and Brighton Railway Act 1846 (9 & 10 Vict. c. cclxxxiii) of 27 July; the London and Brighton Railway and the London and Croydon Railway merged to form the LBSCR.
 The same act authorised the combined company to acquire the Brighton and Chichester Railway.
 The line from Chichester to Havant was opened on 15 March 1847; from Havant to Portsmouth on 14 June 1847; and from Farlington Junction to Cosham, for goods traffic, on 26 July 1848, and for passengers on 2 January 1860.
 From Portcreek Junction to Cosham Junction opened for goods on 1 September 1848, and for passengers on 1 October 1848.